sublevelgames/sublevelgames.github.io/_blog_posts/2025-06-22-nurikabe-map-gen-with-wfc.md

 | **Yin-Yang** | ✅ Required | ✅ Required | ❌ | ❌ Forbidden | ❌ Forbidden | Islands without numbers allowed |

-Classic, as mentioned above, uses identical rules to the original Nurikabe.
+**Classic**, as mentioned above, uses identical rules to the original Nurikabe.

-Modern allows 2x2 walls but forbids 2x2 islands, creating a fresh map feel.
+**Modern** allows 2x2 walls but forbids 2x2 islands, creating a fresh map feel.

-Strict adds wall junction restrictions to Classic - walls cannot have 3 or more neighbors - creating more constrained wall patterns.
+**Strict** adds wall junction restrictions to Classic - walls cannot have 3 or more neighbors - creating more constrained wall patterns.

-Minimal removes the wall connectivity requirement and adds a restriction that all wall groups must be exactly 3 cells.
+**Minimal** removes the wall connectivity requirement and adds a restriction that all wall groups must be exactly 3 cells.

-Orb requires each island to contain one purple orb and removes the wall connectivity requirement.
+**Orb** requires each island to contain one purple orb and removes the wall connectivity requirement.

-Finally, Yin-Yang removes numbers from islands but requires all walls to be connected, all islands to be connected, and forbids both 2x2 walls and 2x2 islands, creating map patterns resembling interlocking yin-yang symbols.
+Finally, **Yin-Yang** removes numbers from islands but requires all walls to be connected, all islands to be connected, and forbids both 2x2 walls and 2x2 islands, creating map patterns resembling interlocking yin-yang symbols.

 ![Map examples of Logic Islands' 6 Rule Sets](/images/nmg04.png)